 Having flexible work arrangements in place is not enough to inspire better results and support from your team.
 Your job as a business owner is to provide the same career path and opportunities for both men and women, emphasizing their individual skills and knowledge.

-You have to build reliable programs to help both male and female team members to advance in their respective careers equally.
+You have to build reliable programs.
+It will help both male and female team members to advance in their respective careers equally.
 That can help you bring the top employees on board and build a strong brand reputation.

 Diversity drives innovation, innovation drives success.
 Find the right motive for you and take the needed steps forward.

 Here are some critical leadership lessons that are showing why every company needs more women in high-level positions.

 1. Female leaders do not suffer from overconfidence—they seek input and listen

 The ability to know what you don’t know and to listen to people with expertise has clearly served women well in many situations.

 Women leaders are better at onboarding young employees than men.
 By having more women at the high-level positions, you are setting them up as brilliant mentors for the next generation employees.